Tarmac Delay Plan

 All Stations have coordinated plans with Airport Operations and local governmental agencies (TSA and CBA where applicable) to meet the tarmac delay rule requirements.
 This consists of back-up methods for inoperative equipment, provisioning and servicing of aircraft, as well as gate or remote pad parking considerations (including sharing facilities and making gates available during an emergency).

 Announcements are made by the Flight Attendant when the aircraft is at the gate with the doors open.
 Once the doors close, announcements are made by the flight crew.
 The announcements will:

-Throughout the flight delay, communication between Northern Pacific Airways, Inc. Ravn Alaska Operational Control Center (ROCC) and the flight crew will be continual.
+Throughout the flight delay, communication between Ravn Alaska Operational Control Center (ROCC) and the flight crew will be continual.
 Both the ROCC and flight crew will monitor the general environment and “mood” of the customers at all times.
-Northern Pacific Airways, Inc. will make decisions for the well-being of all customers aboard the affected flight.
+Ravn Alaska will make decisions for the well-being of all customers aboard the affected flight.

 Cancelled flight: means a flight operation that was not operated, but was listed in an air carrier or a foreign air carrier's computer reservation system within seven calendar days of the scheduled departure.

 Certificated air carrier: means a U.S. carrier holding a certificate issued under 49 U.S.C.
 41102 to conduct passenger service or holding an exemption to conduct passenger operations under 49 U.S.C.
 41102.